A young woman looks over documents in her office.

 See if you’re pre-approved

-According to the Federal Deposit Insurance Corporation (FDIC), credit scores get calculated using a credit scoring model, which utilizes a mathematical algorithm to transform the information from a credit report into a credit score.
-The credit scoring models used to calculate your credit scores are based on the consumer reporting agencies’ credit report data, sometimes resulting in different credit scores.
+According to the Federal Deposit Insurance Corporation (FDIC), credit scores get calculated using a credit scoring model.
+These models use an algorithm (a set of rules) to transform the information from a credit report into a credit score.
+The credit scoring models used to calculate your credit scores are based on information in your credit report at a credit bureau.

 The FDIC goes on to state that credit scores can also differ based on which credit bureau a particular scoring model pulls data.
-Equifax, Experian, and TransUnion are the three major credit bureaus (or reporting agencies) that combine your financial records (provided by your lenders) into your credit reports.
+The three major credit bureaus (or reporting agencies) combine your financial records (provided by your lenders) into your credit reports.
 Lenders don’t always report to all three credit bureaus, and reporting agencies may interpret the data they receive differently.
-That means your credit report from each credit bureau can vary.
+That means your credit report from each credit bureau can vary and you’ll get multiple credit scores.
 According to FICO’s website, FICO provides unique scores based on reports from the three major credit bureaus.

-What information gets included in your credit score vs. FICO® Score?
+What information Does FICO® include in your credit score?

-While some credit scoring models may differ, they typically incorporate the same or very similar categories of financial information.
+While credit scoring models differ, they use similar categories to organize your credit history.
 Each category weighs on your score with a percentage that may vary slightly based on the scoring agency.
-FICO uses the following factors to determine credit scores (based on information from their website):
+FICO uses the following factors to determine credit scores:

 Your payment history includes timely, late, and missed payments across your credit accounts.
-Making payments on time consistently can help stay on top of your credit score.
+When you consistently make payments on time it can help you stay on top of your credit score.

 This category represents your new credit inquiries or accounts.
-Several credit applications in a short timeframe could make you appear too eager for credit and mark you as a credit risk.
+Several credit applications in a short time could make you appear too eager for credit and mark you as a credit risk.

 Your credit mix refers to the different types of credit accounts you have, like a mortgage, credit cards, and other loans.
 A diverse credit mix shows you can manage various kinds of financial responsibilities.